 In an effort to attract new residents, many states and cities offer first-time homebuyer grants and programs.
 The aid comes in the form grants that don’t have to be repaid or low-interest loans with deferred repayment to cover down payment or closing costs.
 Some programs may have income limits, too.
 Before buying a home, check your state’s housing authority website for more information.

-Contact a real estate agent or local HUD-approved housing counseling agency to learn more about first-time homebuyer programs in your area.
+Contact a real estate agent or local HUD-approved housing counseling agency to learn more about first-time homebuyer loans in your area.